zach-schoenberger/crossfire-rs/README.md

 by removing generic types from the ChannelShared type, which made it easier to code with.

 * v2.1: Released in 2025.9.
-Removed the dependency on crossbeam-channel and implemented a modified version of crossbeam-queue, which brings performance improvements for both async and blocking contexts.
+Removed the dependency on crossbeam-channel and implemented with a [modified version of crossbeam-queue](https://github.com/frostyplanet/crossfire-rs/wiki/crossbeam-related), which brings performance improvements for both async and blocking contexts.